michel-leonard/C-Quadratic-Sieve/README.md

 # Memory

-This project only passes allocated memory to **assert**, no additional error handlers are used.
+This project passes allocated memory to **assert**, no additional error handlers are used.

 # cint